nomcopter/react-mosaic/README.md

 See [Controlled Components](https://facebook.github.io/react/docs/forms.html#controlled-components).

 All of the previous examples show use of Mosaic in an Uncontrolled fashion.
-See [ExampleApp](./dev/ExampleApp.ts) (the application used in the [Demo](http://il-pg-alpha-466977.usw1.palantir.global:8000/)) for a more interesting example that shows the usage of Mosaic as a controlled component and modifications of the tree structure.

 #### TS/JS vs. TSX/JSX
 Components export both factories and component classes.
 If you are using TS/JS then use the factories; if you are using TSX/JSX then use the exported class but know that you will lose the generics if you aren't careful.
 The exported classes are named as the base name of the component (e.g. `MosaicWindow`) while the exported factories have 'Factory' appended (e.g. `MosaicWindowFactory`).

+#### Example Application
+See [ExampleApp](./dev/ExampleApp.ts) (the application used in the [Demo](https://palantir.github.io/react-mosaic/)) for a more interesting example that shows the usage of Mosaic as a controlled component and modifications of the tree structure.

 ## API